Displayray/KeyAuth-JS-Example-CommonJS/README.md

 ## **How to Install?**
 ```
 1: Install node.js
+2: Setup a node project
-2: Download this and put it on desktop
+3: Download this and put it in your project
-3: Run CMD in that folder and put npm install
+4: Run CMD in that folder and put npm install
-4: Put your KeyAuth Details to 11-14 Lines - https://keyauth.win
+5: Put your KeyAuth Details to 11-14 Lines - https://keyauth.win
-5: Run the Example - node index.js
+6: Run the Example - node index.js
 ```

 ## **NPM Module Versions**